meteor/meteor/README.md

 Try the getting started [tutorial](https://www.meteor.com/try).

-# Part B
- In your new branch, write the second section, What to Use [name of the repository] for and When to Use It.
-Polish your writing until it shines with grandeur.
-Then, commit your changes.
+# When and what to use Meteor for

- You should consider Meteor for developing single page webapps that require realtime rendering.
+You should consider Meteor for developing single page web and mobile apps that require realtime rendering of data.
 One of the principles of Meteor is "Simplicity equals productivity".
-This is demonstarted in Meteor as JavaScript is used for the front and back end.
-Additionaly,the same line of code can run on the client and server side.
-Therefore, making it beginner friendly and you should consider using Meteor to develop your first webapp.
+This is demonstrated in Meteor as the same line of code can run both on the client and server side.
+Additionaly, JavaScript is used for the front and back ends.
+Both these factors make Meteor beginner friendly.
+Meteor is also a good choice for startups that require a minimal viable product in a short period of time, as the Meteor ecosystem includes smart packages that speed up development.

 ## Quick Start